 What is EntreTech NYC?

 EntreTech NYC is the exclusive week-long intensive opportunity for students to get their feet inside the top startups and technology companies in New York City, and to dive deep into culture of the city.
 It is also a full-circle opportunity for current students to meet distinguished alumni who live and work in the city.
+This program is open to students from all majors, all schools and colleges, and all degree programs.

 Potential visits include: Google NYC, FourSquare, Gilt Groupe, Kickstarter, CrowdTwist, Night Agency, Brand Yourself, HuffPost Live, Arkadium, and more!